StefanieSwz/fake-news-classification/reports/README.md

 ---

 In total we have implemented 39 tests.
-We are testing the data part of the project, especially with make_dataset.py and preprocessing.py, and the model related part, which is aiming at the model.py and train_model.py.
+We are testing the data part of the project, especially with `make_dataset.py` and `preprocessing.py`, and the model related part, which is aiming at the `model.py` and `train_model.py`.
 The other scripts of the module are mainly consisting of the one function, which is highly entangeled with other services like wandb.
 The testing is more complex here, since this functionality has to be mocked and can't be tested.
 Additionally, we wrote two test files for integration test of the inference and monitoring app.
+We also allow load testing for inference backend using locust.

 ---